AP Charts & Analysis: Formerly dshort

 More…

 The labor force participation rate (LFPR) is a simple computation: You take the civilian labor force (people aged 16 and over employed or seeking employment) and divide it by the civilian non-institutional population (those 16 and over not in the military and or committed to an institution).
-As of May, the labor force participation rate is at 62.6%, unchanged from last month and better than the expected 62.5%.
+As of December, the labor force participation rate is at 62.5%, unchanged from the previous month.

 More…

-I've updated our monthly workforce analysis to include the latest employment report for May.
-The unemployment rate rose to 3.7% and the number of new non-farm jobs (a relatively volatile number subject to extensive revisions) came in at 339K.
+Our monthly workforce recovery analysis has been updated to include the latest employment report for December.
+The unemployment rate ticked down to 4.1%.
+Additionally, the number of new non-farm jobs (a relatively volatile number subject to extensive revisions) came in at 256,000.

 More…